Advertiser Disclosure

 Final Thoughts

-The competition for the top spot on the Longest Nonstop Flights in the World list won’t be ending any time soon.
-The only question is, how will the airlines choose to get there?
+The competition for the top spot on the list of the longest nonstop flights in the world won’t end any time soon.
+The only question is: How will the airlines choose to get there?

-Within the past few years, we saw the final flight of the last U.S. carrier-operated Boeing 747, which used to be the hallmark of long-haul flights.
-In 2021, we saw several carriers announce they will be moving away from the behemoth A380 aircraft to save on fuel and match current passenger demands.
-Moving forward, will airlines shy away from these jumbo jets in search of slimmer, more efficient aircraft?
-Or will planes like the Airbus A380 continue to evolve, providing a more efficient and profitable means of carrying passengers around the world?
+Within the past few years, we’ve seen the final flight of the last U.S. carrier-operated Boeing 747, once the hallmark of long-haul flights.
+In 2021, we saw several carriers announce plans to move away from the behemoth A380 to save on fuel and match current passenger demands.
+Moving forward, will airlines shy away from enormous jets in search of slimmer, more efficient aircraft?
+Or will the so-called superjumbos also evolve, eventually providing a more efficient and profitable means of carrying passengers around the world?

-From a points perspective, we certainly hope it’s the latter.
+From a points perspective, we certainly hope jumbo jets make a comeback at some point.
 The optimized business and first class cabins of the more upscale carriers are every miles chaser’s dream.

 Rewarding your hard-earned miles with 17 hours in business class on a 787-9 is unbeatable.